ITT23/assignment-07-touch-device-team-extreme/README.md

 - touch events are displayed by circles (green)
 - to move an image: drag it with your **touching** finger
 - to rotate an image: place two **touching** fingers on the image and change a finger's angle towards image center
-- ro scale an image: place two **touching** finger on the image and change the distance between a finger and the image center
+- ro scale an image: place two **touching** fingers on the image and change the distance between a finger and the image center

 # Task 3